spencertipping/wumber/design/csg.md

 deriving vertices for a model; ImplicitCAD is, if anything, more of a backend to calculate CSGs and meshes.
 I'm still bullish on implicits for meshing because they provide an unbiased representation of space.

+**Update:** implicits are the way to go for spatial evaluation.
+If we want a boundary representation, we can infer it using an iso-scanner.